 Consuming Raw Legumes

 It is important to note that consuming raw or undercooked legumes, including chickpeas, can be dangerous, as they may contain toxins that can cause food poisoning.
-Therefore, make sure to cook the chickpeas thoroughly before using the Aquafaba or purchased the chickpeas in a can, which are already cooked.
+Therefore, make sure to cook the chickpeas thoroughly before using the Aquafaba or purchase the chickpeas in a can, which are already cooked.

 Overall, if you are not allergic or sensitive to legumes and use properly prepared aquafaba in your cooking, it is safe to consume and can be a great vegan alternative to eggs.